golioth/developer-training/website/docs/golioth-exploration/02-device-interaction/05-settings-service.md

 ## Configure Settings for this fleet

-The sample application running on your nRF7002-DK expects two device settings to be present on the cloud.
+The sample application running on your development kit expects two device settings to be present on the cloud.
 Let's set those up now.

 1. Click the `Device Settings` option in the left sidebar of [the Golioth Console](https://console.golioth.io)